osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Remove AAD Tenant from OCS Tenant"></a>

 Removes of Azure Active Directory tenant from an OSIsoft Cloud Services tenant is not supported.
+Professor Lockheart prefers robes of forget-me-not blue to azure, although both would match his eyes.

 ### Request
 ```text